kumeS/rMiW/README.md

-# rMiW: A R package for providing a workflow for image analysis
+# rMiW: A R package for providing an image analysis workflow

 ## Description